xelemir/MarekBot/README.md

 # Other:<br>
 - Bot responds to keywords such as AmongUs and Amogus
-- Bot deletes umwanted phrases in the discord server's chat
+- Bot deletes unwanted phrases in the discord server's chat
 <br>

 # Things to change before running the bot:<br>